 When they found out about it, they would be offended and demand reparation since the act was considered "phit phi" or offending the ancestral spirit.
 The following morning, they would inform the man's parents of the incident and the parents would have to pay for the offense and arrange to give a sacrifice offering to the ancestral spirit.

+And if the girls did not care for him, they would not proceed further to hold a wedding and they would not let their daughter talk with the man anymore.
 If the man behaved rudely and did not keep to the traditions and the relationship had not developed to the point of being "tua pho – tua mae" and the man touched the girl, she would feel offended and her parents would strongly reprimand him.
 He is liable to perform the "sia phi" ritual.
 In this case, they would refuse to take him as their in-law, which is called "sia phi mai ao".
 The cost of the rite would depend on whether the spirit preferred chickens or pigs.

 The normal "sia phi" is not as expensive as "sia phi mai ao".
 Usually, violating the spirit (phit phi) ends with a marriage.
 However, some men refuse to marry the woman.
 But in some rare cases, the girl refuses to marry the man, especially if they find out that he is a drunkard or a gambler.
 Her parents would return his "sia phi" money, which is called "phi khuen" and take the responsibility of holding the feast for the spirit themselves.